Lindsey L. Cohen

 - Biography

-Graduate student-led projects in the Child Health and Medical Pain (CHAMP) lab span a range of child health issues.
-For example, graduate student thesis or dissertation projects have examined burnout in nurses working with youth with chronic pain, stress in parents of infants with congenital heart disease, the understanding of mindfulness among adolescents with chronic pain, social support and discrimination in adolescents with sickle cell disease, and risk and resilience in pediatric chronic illness.
+Graduate student-led projects within the CHAMP lab cover an array of child health issues.
+Notably, these projects have included investigations into nurse burnout in pediatric chronic pain settings, stress in parents of infants with congenital heart disease, adolescents' understanding of mindfulness in the context of chronic pain, the impact of social support and discrimination on adolescents with sickle cell disease, and factors of risk and resilience in pediatric chronic illnesses.

 - Publications